How To Share Your Wix Website Link (4 Easy Ways)

 If you want to share your Wix website link, the quickest way is to copy the URL directly from your browser once your site is published.
-If you want to place that link directly on a page of your site, see our guide on how to add a link on your Wix site.
-But there are several other ways to share your Wix site - via social media, email, QR code, or even a preview link before you publish.
+There are several other ways to share your Wix site - via social media, email, QR code, or even a preview link before you publish.
 This guide covers all of them.

 We also cover how to invite collaborators to work on your site, which is a different kind of "sharing" that gives others editor access rather than just a link to view.